 However, ALL breeds of dog can be taught anything pretty much.
 The exceptions are with particular dogs from my experience, and not because of the breed.
 Obviously some breeds will be better than others at their bred-for purpose.
 But we are not talking about that.
 We are talking about the behaviours that you need a dog to do daily that all dogs need to know.
 Things like sit and come, walk on leash and stay.
 Basic behaviours that all dogs need to know but often don’t learn because it is thought that they are stupid or stubborn or even “untrainable”.

 The Training Method

-My first tip for training the purpose bred dog is :
+The first technique for training the purpose bred dog is :